ssardina-teaching/connect4c-rmit/README.txt

 Connect 4 game - Sebastian Sardina version (ssardina@gmail.com)

 This version has been produced by Sebastian Sardina in Semester 1, 2016.

-It is based on previous version, but has a few improvements, including new scripts to test systems.
+It is based on previous version, but has a few improvements, including:

+- Better handling of the seed to make games truly different
+- New options to change size of board
+- Timing and printing of each player move
 ##############################################################################

 Once you unzip your c4-c package you can compile it and run it right away: